 As individuals persecuted in connection with the realization of the right to freedom of religion make up about a half of the total number of political prisoners in Russia, and as their cases of persecution have much in common, their names are compiled in a separate list.
 None of the individuals on the list used violence, called for violence or planned violent acts.

-There are 50 individuals named in the list we publish today.
-Presently, it contains only the names of Muslims accused of participating in the organization of Hizb ut-Tahrir al-Islami as well as those of followers of the Turkish theologian Bediuzzaman Said Nursi who were accused of being members of the non-existent organization of 'Nurdjular'.
+There are 66 individuals named in the list we publish today.
+Presently, it contains only the names of Muslims, a majority of whom have been accused of participating in the organization of Hizb ut-Tahrir al-Islami.